A Team Approach to Care

 What is an Ileal Conduit?

 An ileal conduit redirects urine from the kidneys to an external bag located on the outside of the abdomen.
-The urinary diversion is created using a section of the small intestine called the ileum that is surgically sewn to the ureters from the kidneys to a small opening created through the abdominal wall called a stoma.
-Following the surgery, a small plastic bag will be attached around the stoma to collect urine from the ureters.
+Surgeons sew a section of the small intestine called the ileum to the ureters from the kidneys to create the urinary diversion.
+This connection results in a small opening formed through the abdominal wall, known as a stoma.
+After the surgery, a small plastic bag is affixed around the stoma to collect urine from the ureters.

-The patient will be responsible for cleansing and protecting the stoma, which can be sensitive to bacteria, as well as the tissue surrounding the stoma that will be exposed to caustic urine.
-It is important for patients to monitor urinary flow and regularly empty the urinary bag.
+Patients will assume the responsibility of cleansing and safeguarding the stoma, which can be sensitive to bacteria.
+They will also care for the tissue surrounding the stoma, which is exposed to caustic urine.
+Monitoring urinary flow and regularly emptying the urinary bag are important tasks for patients.

 What to Expect During Recovery

 Following a cystectomy and ileal conduit operation, patients will need to spend about a week in the hospital to ensure professional care and prevention of complications.
 Full recovery can take up to six to eight weeks, during which patients will receive regular checkups to monitor how well the patient is healing and adapting to the stoma.
-In many cases, additional pelvic organs are removed during a cystectomy to ensure that the cancer cells do not spread.
-For men, this often means removal of the prostate and lymph nodes, and for
+In many cases, surgeons opt to remove additional pelvic organs during a cystectomy.
+This measure ensures the prevention of cancer cell spread.
+For men, this often means removal of the prostate and lymph nodes, and for women it means removal of the uterus, ovaries, falopian tubes, and even a part of the vagina.
+At Comprehensive Urology, our team strongly believe in preserving as much healthy tissue and bodily function as possible and may take action to prevent removing surrounding pelvic organs.

 What are the Advantages and Disadvantages of an Ileal Conduit?

-Ileal conduit urinary diversion is an ideal option for those undergoing a cystectomy because it is a safe and effective procedure that can be completed in less time than other, more complex operations.
-The stoma and urinary bag also allow patients to avoid the occasional self-catheterization that is often required with other procedures, such as a Neobladder.
+Ileal conduit urinary diversion presents an ideal choice for individuals undergoing a cystectomy.
+This procedure is both safe and effective, requiring less time compared to other, more intricate surgeries.
+Furthermore, the stoma and urinary bag spare patients from the occasional self-catheterization often necessary with other procedures, like a Neobladder.

 The few disadvantages of an ileal conduit include having to care for an external bag that collects urine and may leak or cause odors.
 Many patients face the psychological impact of a sudden change in body image and must learn to adapt to the new responsibilities of caring for a stoma and urinary bag.
 One of the main risks associated with an ileal conduit is the potential for urine collecting in the kidneys, which can lead to kidney infections, stones, and organ damage.